F1iper/The-HR-Division/README.md

 The HR Division is an application that facilitates communication in the company, improves access to information about an employee, supervisor and schedules.

 ## How to run the app
- 1. Fork or download the project and open the folder in the CLI.
- 2. In progress
+ 1. In progress
- 3.

  ## How to use the app
- 1. In progress
+ - Develop in progress

  ## Future Features
+ - CRUD operations for:
- 1. In progress
+ 1. Employee
+ 2. User
+ 3.

- ## Dependencies
+ ## Technology Stack
- 1. In progress
+ - Java 17
+ - Spring Data
+ - Spring Security
+ - Hibernate
+ - Swagger
+ - MySql
+ - to be continued